thlorenz/thlorenz.com-blog/event-stream/post.md

 ### [writeArray](https://github.com/dominictarr/event-stream#writearray-callback)

-- creates a writeable stream from a callback
+- creates a `writable` stream from a callback
 - when the upstream ends, the callback is invoked with an array into which the emitted items were buffered

 #### Under the hood

-- a writable stream and an empty array are created
+- a `writable` stream and an empty array are created
 - whenever a `stream.write` occurs, the written item is pushed onto the created array
 - when `stream.end` is invoked the callback is called with the buffered items
 - when an error occurs (i.e. when an attempt to destroy the stream before it was ended is made), the callback is invoked